sarafyash/Deep-Neuro-Fuzzy-System-for-Violence-Detection-/README.md

 ## Predictions

-The violence detection system achieves precise identification of violent videos with a confidence level of 99.629%, shown in below.
+The violence detection system achieves precise identification of violent videos with a confidence level of 99.629%, shown below.
 Similarly, it accurately distinguishes non-violent content, classifying videos with a confidence level of 99.177%.

 This version maintains clarity while emphasizing the high confidence levels in both violence and non-violence classifications.